 Here are the average ACT scores by state, plus information about the percentage of students who meet national performance benchmarks.

-- However, ACT scores are the SECOND most valuable predictor of college success.
+- ACT scores (or other standardized test scores) are the SECOND most valuable predictor of college success, after high school grades.

-What Average ACT Scores by State Means for Everyone
+What Average ACT Scores by State Mean for Everyone

-A Better Way to Compare Your Score to an Average ACT Score
+A Better Way to Put Your Score in Context

-To get a better idea of how your scores compare to an average ACT score, it’s better to look at a smaller pool of students—preferably some who have had a similar education.
+In other words, to get a better idea of how your scores stack up, it can be helpful to look at data from a smaller pool of students—preferably some who have had a similar education.

 - First of all, you can look at average ACT scores for your state.